masteranza/ScienceNotebooks/README.md

 ## Troubleshooting and notes

 Highlighting shortcut apears not to work when caps-lock is enabled.
 Someone might think that CMD+SHIFT+D will do the job and try to press it... and then BANG!
-You've just learned that it doesn't work, but instead splits the selected text into another cell.
+You've just learned that it doesn't work, but instead splits the selected text into another cell - useful.
 Serendipity.